How to become a DevOps Engineer in 2024

 • Create automation tools, monitoring tools, and logging tools

-Hence, hands-on experience with programming is crucial.
+Hence, hands-on experience with programming is crucial to excel in your DevOps career.

 Version control